Synonyms and other taxonomic changes

 Cramer, (2)

 Wingspan 30-42 mm; female larger than male.
 (1)

 The following loosely applies to the 2 mentioned species.
 There is just too much variability for these descriptions to be valid much of the time.

-This is a dissected, male C. erechtea Note the mouse gray color and the AM dark area that does NOT touch the inner margin of the FW.
+This is a dissected, male C. erechtea.
+Note the mouse gray color and the AM dark area that does NOT touch the inner margin of the forewing.